apenlor/apenlor.github.io/_posts/2023-02-23-contract-testing-workflows.md

 By enabling pending pacts, you’re telling your provider to only break the build if the failure in the verification **is against an already verified contract** (consumer 1.0 in our case).

-At this point maybe you’re asking yourself *“why would I want to validate the latest version of a contract then?
-If I remove that validation, I would not need the pending pacts feature at all”*.
+At this point maybe you’re asking yourself *"why would I want to validate the latest version of a contract then?
+If I remove that validation, I would not need the pending pacts feature at all"*.
 The answer is pretty straightforward: You need that validation for ANY update you want to do on your communication, the consumer will not be able to deploy without the provider verification.

 Including this configuration enabled as the default is something that is over the table for a long time but has not been done yet (at least at the time this article was published).
 The reason is that this is the kind of configuration mandatory in a real-world environment, for proofs of concepts or demos everyone would be waiting for the build to fail.

 ## Understand the WIP behavior

-WIP stands for “work in progress” and describes a pretty useful feature to be implemented in our contract testing pipelines.
-We will cover this kind of behaviors much in detail in <a href="https://apenlor.github.io/contract%20testing/contract-testing-and-ci/" target="_blank">our Contract Testing & CI article</a>, but as the first approach just keep in mind this advice when implementing your verifications: **Pact CLI offers the possibility to verify not only the contract that has triggered the verification but all the contracts that you want**.
-And we would personally recommend validating the contract deployed in each one of the environments as well as the last version published.
+WIP stands for "work in progress" and describes a pretty useful feature to be implemented in our contract testing pipelines.
+I will cover this kind of behaviors much in detail in <a href="https://apenlor.github.io/contract%20testing/contract-testing-and-ci/" target="_blank">our Contract Testing & CI article</a>, but as the first approach just keep in mind this advice when implementing your verifications: **Pact CLI offers the possibility to verify not only the contract that has triggered the verification but all the contracts that you want**.
+And I would personally recommend validating the contract deployed in each one of the environments as well as the last version published.
 This approach simplifies a lot all the flows, and even more will save you time in pipelines related to higher environments, as the verification would have been done in the lower ones.
-As commented before, we will go over this concept much more in detail in further articles.
+As commented before, I will go over this concept much more in detail in further articles.

 ## Create a GoP (Group of Practice)

-It’s not related to the technical work to be done, but it will help a lot to be successful with the adoption of the methodology, so we think it is worth mentioning it at least briefly.
+It’s not related to the technical work to be done, but it will help a lot to be successful with the adoption of the methodology, so I think it is worth mentioning it at least briefly.
 The GoP (Group of Practice) would be composed of different organizational roles and will be in charge of guiding, supporting, and continuously tracking the degree of adoption of contract testing within the organization.
 Its importance is crucial, as it will help the technical team to get to all the teams and departments involved in this process.

 Keeping it simple, it would be composed of at least the Contract Testing SME, a GoP manager, and the main contract-testing stakeholders' supporters. **You will need the collaboration of the stakeholders to be successful when trying to implement a methodology like this in a big organization**, as it will imply working with a lot of different departments only to provide the platform, and later on, start the adoption process.